Central idea: Christ is our model of kindness. Doctrine: The virtue of kindness. Practical application: Growing in kindness.

 - Christ did not heal him to bring attention to his ministry, important as that was, since he sternly ordered the man to “tell no one anything.”
 But the result was that it became “impossible for Jesus to enter a town openly.”

 - I think we can conclude that a great deal of the good that Our Lord did during his public life was done because it was good in itself, not to advance his larger mission.
+This would include all the normal good he did during his hidden life.

 Doctrine: The virtue of kindness